Serious Consequences for Ships Found Breaking 0.5% Sulfur Limit, MPA Warns

 In Marseilles, a French court found the master of ship guilty of breaking European Union bunker fuel sulfur limits resulting in a EUR 100,000 ($114,000) fine.

-From January 1 next year, global shipping must conform to a new bunker fuel standard which stipulates a 0.5% sulfur cap on shipping fuel.
-Ships equipped with the appropriate technology may continue to use high sulfur fuel oil
+From January 1 next year, global shipping must conform to a new bunker fuel standard which stipulates a 0.5% sulfur cap on all shipping fuel.
+Ships equipped with the appropriate technology to achieve an equivalent method of compliance may continue to use high sulfur fuel oil.